North American F-100 Super Sabre: Algerian war

-French Air Force Super Sabres of the EC 1/3 Navarre flew combat missions, striking from bases within France against targets in Algeria.
-The planes were based at Reims, refuelling at Istres on the return flight from Algeria.
-The F-100 was the main fighter-bomber in the French Air Force during the 1960s, until it was replaced by the Jaguar.
+French Air Force Super Sabres of the EC 1/3 Navarre flew combat missions, striking from bases within France against targets in French Algeria.
+The planes were based at Reims, refueling at Istres on the return flight from Algeria.
+The F-100 was the main fighter-bomber operated by the French Air Force during the 1960s until the type was replaced by the SEPECAT Jaguar.

 Turkey

 Turkish Air Force F-100 units were used during the Turkish invasion of Cyprus in 1974.
-Together with F-104G Starfighters, they provided close air support to Turkish ground troops and bombed targets around Nicosia.
-In March 1987, Turkish Super Sabres bombed Kurdish bases in northern Iraq.
+Together with Lockheed F-104G Starfighters, they provided close air support to Turkish ground troops and bombed targets around Nicosia.

+Following previous intrusions in Soviet air space, on 24 August 1976, a pair of Turkish Air Force F-100s entered into the Soviet Union airspace.
+While three Su-15s were intercepting the intruders, a ground based Soviet SAM battery shot down one of the Turkish F-100s.

+In March 1987, Turkish Super Sabres bombed PKK bases in northern Iraq.
 On 14 September 1983, a pair of Turkish Air Force F-100F Super Sabres of 182 Filo “Atmaca” penetrated Iraqi airspace.
 A Mirage F1EQ of the Iraqi Air Force intercepted the flight and fired a Super 530F-1 missile at them.
 One of the Turkish fighter jets (s/n 56-3903) was shot down and crashed in Zakho valley near the Turkish-Iraqi border.
 The plane's pilots reportedly survived the crash and were returned to Turkey.
 The incident was not made public by either side, although some details surfaced in later years.
 The incident was revealed in 2012 by Turkish Defence Minister İsmet Yılmaz, in response to a parliamentary question by Republican People's Party (CHP) MP Metin Lütfi Baydar in the aftermath of the downing of a Turkish F-4 Phantom II in Syria, in 2012.

 Taiwan

-Taiwan took delivery of 119 F-100As, 4 RF-100As, and 14 F-100Fs, and lost a number of F-100As and Fs in the course of service, but never lost a single RF-100As in either combat or accident.
+Taiwan took delivery of 119 F-100As, 4 RF-100As, and 14 F-100Fs, and lost a number of F-100As and Fs in the course of service, but never lost a single RF-100A in either combat or accident.
 Those four RF-100As had never been sent on a reconnaissance mission over mainland China, as they could only produce photographic images of mediocre quality at best.
 Moreover, after each flying hour, the ground personnel had to spend over 100 hours on the aircraft maintenance.
 All of the RF-100As were returned to the US after one year and 11 months (1 January 1959 – 1 December 1960) in ROCAF service.